cetic/fadi/doc/RANCHER_PROXMOX.md

 <a href="https://www.proxmox.com/" alt="OpenLDAP"> <img src="images/logos/rancher.png" width="150px" /></a>

-*Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
+>*Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
 Built on Kubernetes, Rancher makes it easy for DevOps teams to test, deploy and manage their applications.*

-After connecting to rancher, you can follow the following steps
+After connecting to rancher, you can follow the following steps :

 ### Create Node Template
 This is where you define the templates you wanna use for your nodes ( both masters and workers ), to do so you can go to: `profile (top right corner)`  > `Node templates` > `Add Template` :